forestgrape/coronavirus/covid19.md

 If a virus infection causes lack of ease, one has a virus disease.

 > ##### Virus Disease
 > A *virus disease* is a [virus infection of an organism](./coronavirus.md#virus-infection) causing adverse effects.

-Such effects can be either directly through tissue damage caused by viruses but usually to keep the body virus free and prevent tissue damage a strong immune response is induced causing symptoms on its own e.g. fever.
-These definition is not strict, since adverse effects or tissue damage can be small and the virus infection is not considered as a diseases.
+Adverse effects result either directly through tissue damage caused by viruses but usually to keep the body virus free (to prevent future cell/tissue damage) a strong immune response is induced causing effects/symptoms on its own e.g. fever.

+The virus disease definition is not strict, since adverse effects or tissue damage are often small and in such cases a virus infection is not considered a disease.
-So virus infections causing no inconvenience/lack of ease are often not considered as a diseases.
-The definition isn't uniform for all viruses however, for viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms.
+Virus infections causing no inconvenience/lack of ease are usually not considered as a diseases.
+The definition isn't uniform for all viruses, for viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms.

 > ##### Covid-19
 > *Covid-19* stands for COronaVIrus Disease 2019.

-Covid-19 is often used synonymously with having SARS-CoV-2 viruses detected by NPS sampling. [more in the section diagnosis](#diagnosis).
-However not all people infected with SARS-CoV-2 have viruses in the nose, it is even possible to pass away from Covid but having no detectable viral load in the nose.
-People with a sensible immune system may detect symptoms before there is a detectable viral load in the upper respiratory tract on the other hand people can also have detectable viral load in the upper respiratory tract and having no symptoms, the latter patients are referred as asymptomatic.
+"Covid-19" is often used synonymously with having SARS-CoV-2 viruses detected by NPS sampling [more in the section diagnosis](#diagnosis).
+However not all persons infected with SARS-CoV-2 have viruses in the nose.
+It is even possible to have severe Covid-19 without having detectable viruses by nose swabs [citation in work].
+People with a sensible immune system may experience symptoms before there is a detectable viral load in the upper respiratory tract.
+On the contrary some people have a detectable viral load in the upper respiratory tract but no symptoms.
+> ##### Symptomatic
+> A person experiencing/notifying/showing symptoms of a disease is called symptomatic.
+> ##### Asymptomatic
+> A person *not* experiencing/notifying/showing symptoms while having an infection is called asymptomatic.
+> ##### Presymptomatic
+> Even those person developing symptoms are asymptomatic in the early phase of a disease during these phase a person is called presymptomatic.

 ## Disease Factors
-A virus disease is an interplay of host factors including the host immune system, the behavior of the virus and environmental factors.
+A virus disease is an interplay of host factors including the host immune system, of the behavior of the virus and of environmental factors.

 * __Host factors__ relevant for the tropism of Covid-19 are
-    - Cells susceptible to infection and capable of producing viruses (not all cells are e.g. red blood cells are not).
+    - Cells susceptible to infection and capable of producing viruses (not all cells are susceptible e.g. red blood cells are not).
     - Host [immune response](#immune-response-and-symptoms).
 * __Tropism of SARS-2__
   Viruses behave different under different environmental factors, described in the section [Tropism of viruses](./coronavirus.md/tropism).
-E.g. SARS-2 virions enter just cells containing a matching receptor and having been activated by proteases.
-So to infect a tissue several conditions need to be met, more in the section [Tissue Tropism of SARS-CoV-2](./coronavirus.md/#tissue-tropism-of-sars-cov-2).
+E.g. SARS-2 virions can enter only cells containing a matching receptor.
+To infect a tissue several conditions must be met as described in the chapter [Tissue Tropism of SARS-CoV-2](./coronavirus.md/#tissue-tropism-of-sars-cov-2).
 * __Environmental Factors__
     - the travel of virions between hosts and thus the mode of the initial infection.
 E.g. in dry air exhaled droplets dry out and these are more likely to be deposited deep in the lungs.
-    - Environmental factors can influence the host factors and the virus tropism and thus indirectly the course of the disease.
+    - Environmental factors can influence the host factors as well as the virus tropism and thus indirectly the course of the disease.
 E.g.:
       - Very dry air can weaken the immune system of the mucous membrane in the respiratory tract
-      - Dirty air can weaken the clearance of particles in the respiratory tract since the ciliated cells can be damaged.
+      - Dirty air can weaken the clearance of particles in the respiratory tract e.g. by damaging ciliated cells.

 ## Infection Locations
-SARS-CoV-2 can infect different tissues in humans.
-Where and how much viruses infect different locations determines the locality of the tissue disordering and the immune response induced.
+SARS-CoV-2 infects different tissues in humans.
+The effects from the virus infection such as tissue damage and symptoms are often local to the infected locations.

-Several section of this page shed light on different aspects of the infection locations:
+Different topics related to the infection locations are described in the sections:
 * The section [Viral Load](#viral-load) describes in which body fluids and tissues how many virions are observed.
 * The [Immune Response and Symptoms](#immune-response-and-symptoms) section gives an overview of the different symptoms induced by the infection location.
-* On the [coronavirus page](./coronavirus.md) in the section [tissue tropism](./coronavirus.md#tissue-tropism-of-sars-cov-2) describes the tissue preferences of coronaviruses and SARS-CoV-2 especially.
+* On the [coronavirus page](./coronavirus.md), the section [tissue tropism](./coronavirus.md#tissue-tropism-of-sars-cov-2) describes the tissue preferences of coronaviruses and SARS-CoV-2 especially.
 * The experimental page [Coronavirus Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md) describes that coronavirus infections at different locations can be experienced/observed as different diseases.

+### Infection Location and Symptoms
+* Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
+Loss of smell or taste occurs too and is more specific to Covid-19.
+* Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract.
+* Central Bronchi => Dry cough.
+* Deep Lungs i.e. small bronchi, alveoli => If the lungs get involved, symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
+Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
+* virions in the alveoli and spread to the blood => Early on virions are released into the blood.
+This feels like it is starting from within.
+Symptoms can be chills (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
+Feeling tired, energy-less and having an increased recovery time after sports are indications too.